miloofcroton/docker-homepage/README.md

 6. Run Docker

-  *After this, you just need to visit localhost:8080 in your browser.
-Nginx would be listening on port 80 of the host machine.*
+  *After this, you just need to visit localhost:8084 in your browser.*

   ```bash
   docker-compose build